Kykiwi/Gamejam101/README.md

 This project was created for the Humber First Semester Game Jam.
-The game is about a penguin who is lost and trying to find its way back home.

 It is a 2d platformer about players guiding a lost penguin through various challenges and environments to help it find its way back home.